xengeo/java-fundamentals/playwright/07_debugging_playwright.md

 debugging, you may also wish to take advantage of Playwright's ability to capture videos of its test runs.
-This can be particularly helpful if you've encountered a problem that you want to demonstrate to a developer - it's much easier to explain what's happening by providing them a video of the bug which you've encountered.
+This can be particularly helpful if you've encountered a problem that you want to demonstrate to a developer - it's much easier to explain what's happening by providing them a video of what you've encountered.

 You can enable video capture at the point where you initialise your browser context within the tests.
 If you've been following along with our template,